castacks/castacks.github.io/_team/hengruiz.md

 hide_footer: true
 ---

-Henry is a master student in the Air Lab at Robotics Institute, Carnegie Mellon University.
+Henry is a master student in the AirLab at Robotics Institute, Carnegie Mellon University.
 He currently focuses on thermal inertial odometry in subterranean environments.